redhat-openstack/openstack-puppet-modules/README.md

 -----

 * Only tested on CentOS 5.8, CentOS 6.2 x86_64 and Debian squeeze.
 * SNMPv3 user auth is not tested on Debian.
 * There is a bug on Debian squeeze of net-snmp's status script.
 If snmptrapd is not running the status script returns 'not running' so puppet restarts snmpd module.
-The following is a workarround
+The following is a workaround: `class { 'snmp::server': service_hasstatus => false, }`

-class {'snmp::server':
-  ...
-  service_hasstatus => false,
-}

 Issues
 ------